-Professor John Mangold joined the Naval War College faculty in September 2007 as the Director of the Maritime Staff Operators Course.
-His last military tour was with the Navy Warfare Development Command.
+Dr. John Mangold joined the Naval War College faculty in September 2007.
+His last military tour was with the Navy Warfare Development Command in Concepts Development.
 Originally from Mays Landing, New Jersey he graduated from Temple University and was commissioned in 1986.

-His was designated a joint specialty officer and had joint assignments with the USPACOM, J4 during which he served as Coalition Logistics Officer, Chief Strategic Mobility Officer and Chief Logistics Exercises Planner.
+His was designated a Joint Specialty Officer having had joint assignments with the USPACOM, J4 during which he served as Coalition Logistics Officer, Chief Strategic Mobility Officer and Chief Logistics Exercise Planner.
+He also served on the Deployable Joint Task Force Augmentation Cell (DJTFAC) and the Multinational Planning Augmentation Team (MPAT) as a logistics planner.
 His other joint assignments were with Strategic Operations, Multi-National Forces-Iraq and Operations Officer for Civil-Military Operations in the US Embassy, Baghdad.

-Professor Mangold holds a Master’s of Science degree in Systems and Business Management from Chapman University (1993) and a Master's of Arts degree in National Security and Strategic Studies from the Naval War College (2000).
-He is presently pursuing his doctorate degree at Liberty University.
-He completed Amphibious Warfare School and the Marine Corps Command and Staff College and later attended the Joint Forces Staff College.
+Dr. Mangold holds a doctorate in Educational Leadership and earned a Master of Science degree in Systems and Business Management from Chapman University and a Master's of Arts degree in National Security and Strategic Studies from the Naval War College.
+He completed Marine Corps Amphibious Warfare School and the Marine Corps Command and Staff College and later attended the Joint Forces Staff College.

 Material and external links contained herein are made available for the purpose